MARTIMM/HikingCompanion/README.md

 Versions have a letter added: D for debug version and R for a release version.
 When not added it is always a debug version.

+* 2018-10-15, 0.10.0
+  * App can install hike data given by data container app on Android.

 * 2018-09-24, 0.9.1
-  * App can install hike data given by another app on Linux.
+  * App can install hike data given by data container app on Linux.
   * Bug fixed: Ini files must be read using utf8 encoding

 * 2018-09-17, 0.9.0